 The diagnosis has been confirmed…you have celiac disease.
 The moment after this life-changing news can be incredibly daunting.
 I know my diagnosis was hard for my parents, as I was only three years old.
 I was fortunate in the fact that I would grow up not knowing what I was missing with regular food, while I know that’s not the case for those who are diagnosed when they’re older.

 The first thing to do is take a deep breath.
-Then, see if your doctor can recommend a nutritionist who specializes in celiac disease.
-You can also research online for a nutritionist who is close to you.
+Then, see if your doctor can recommend a dietitian or nutritionist who specializes in celiac disease.
+You can also research online for a dietitian or nutritionist who is close to you.
 The bottom line is that you now must remove gluten from your life and this unfortunately goes beyond food.
 You also need to check your hygiene and beauty products, especially things such as toothpaste, chap stick, lipstick, etc.

 One thing to realize is that you do actually have to ingest the gluten in order for it to harm you.
 However, I’m always extra cautious about touching gluten and then touching my face, for example.
 My husband is extremely supportive and insists that we keep our home strictly gluten free.
 However, it is also very possible to live in a home with others who consume gluten.